flexcompute/EngineeringSketchPad/EngSketchPad/README.txt

 4.1 The AFLR suite

     Building the AFLR AIMs (AFLR2, AFLR3 and AFLR4) requires AFLR_LIB at
-    10.22.22 or higher.
-Note that built versions of the so/DLLs can be found in the PreBuilt distributions and should be able to be used with ESP that you build by placing them in the $ESP_ROOT/lib directory.
+    11.5.9 or higher.
+Note that built versions of the so/DLLs are now provided with the ESP source.
+There is no longer need to copy them from the PreBuilt.

 4.2 Athena Vortex Lattice